TurbanClub/turbanclub.github.io/_posts/2017-07-30-we-are-all-duleep-singh.md

   <figcaption>Duleep Singh's letter to the editor of The Standard, published on October 25, 1887.
 Courtesy <a href="http://www.britishnewspaperarchive.co.uk/">The British Newspaper Archive</a></figcaption>
 </figure>

-I became interested in the Sikh history of eighteenth century after embracing my roots and Sikh identity once completely abandoning it, just like Duleep.
-I have written about that journey of loosing and finding back my faith not on the banks of Satluj, but of Mississippi.[^[The Turban in the Obama McCain Debate](http://sikhchic.com/people/the_turban_in_the_obama_mccain_debate).]
-My newfound love for the turban - I at one time had about 70+ turbans in my collection - lead to few years later to [launch TheTurbanClub while attending a summer at Yale Business School](http://som.yale.edu/blog/2015/07/takeaways-global-pre-mba-leadership-program), and decided to publish how the men in turban were perceived in the west a century ago.
+As a first generation Punjabi diaspora, I became interested in the Punjabi history of eighteenth century after re-embracing my roots and Sikh identity, just like Duleep once having completely abandoned it.
+I have written about that journey of loosing and rediscovering my identity not on the banks of Satluj, but that of Mississippi.[The Turban in the Obama McCain Debate](http://sikhchic.com/people/the_turban_in_the_obama_mccain_debate).
+My new-found love for the turbans - at one time I had about 70+ turbans in my collection - few years later lead me to [launch TheTurbanClub while attending a summer at Yale Business School](http://som.yale.edu/blog/2015/07/takeaways-global-pre-mba-leadership-program).
+I decided to publish a give away newsletter, the first edition was on how the men in turban were perceived in the west a century ago.
 It lead me to the letter mentioned above, among other gems about Sikhs.

 Flipping through European English newspapers between 1800 and 1900, there lies a trove of information.